renpy/renpy/sphinx/source/config.rst

     If True, Ren'Py will not require grids to be full in order to display.

+.. var:: config.always_shown_screens = [ ]

+    A list of names of screens that Ren'Py will always show, even in menus, and when the interface is hidden.
+This is mostly used by Ren'Py, which assumes this will be a list.
+The :var:`config.overlay_screens` list is usually more appropriate.

 .. var:: config.audio_filename_callback = None

     If not None, this is a function that is called with an audio filename,